23 East Airy Street, Norristown, PA 19401 · 215-627-6434 ·

 What is your frequency of interaction with your clients? e.g., monthly call plus event-triggered?
 Do you have non-church clients?

-While all investors receive quarterly statements, Ryan and I both are available on-demand.
+While all investors receive quarterly statements, Lisa and I both are available on-demand.
 We pride ourselves on being customer service driven and typically provide the same day response to a question or request.

-The consolidated fund is available to all Episcopal related entities within the Diocese of Pennsylvania.
+The funds are available to all Episcopal related entities within the Diocese of Pennsylvania.

 Share this page: Frequently Asked Questions